JalexSocial/rizzy.docs/content/docs/htmx/configuration.md

 ### Updating Configuration in ViewContext

+{{< callout context="caution" title="Caution" icon="alert-triangle" >}}
+Setting the configuration has no effect for partial page responses.
+This behavior is likely to change at a later date to include configuration changes with any htmx request.
+{{< /callout >}}

 Configuration can also be set within the `ViewContext` object.
 The current configuration is accessible as `ViewContext.Htmx.Configuration` within any `Controller` that has been extended using `RzController`.
 Use `ViewContext.Htmx.SetConfiguration()` to update the configuration.

 For example: